ELECTRONICS & PHOTONICS DEVICES - 2023/4

 Expected prior learning: Learning equivalent to Year 1 and Year 2, Semester 1, of EE Programmes.

 Module purpose: Using lectures, problems classes, worked examples and tutorial sheets this module will provide the fundamentals needed to understand the operation of key electronic and photonic devices as determined by their fundamental semiconducting properties.
-The module will also provide a brief introduction to more advanced topics covered in the Year 3 modules.
+The module builds upon prior study of electrical science (EEE1034) delivered in Year 1 of the undergraduate programme (or equivalent elsewhere).
+This module facilitates future advanced master level leaning in advanced and modern electronic materials and devices.
+The module will also provide a brief introduction to more advanced topics covered in the Year 3 modules (EEE3041).

 Number of Credits: 15